TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/concepts/_index.md

 This section introduces basic concepts of working with {{% tts %}}.

-We start with a general technical discussion of {{% tts %}} architecture and progress to other more detailed topics.
+We start with a general technical discussion of {{% tts %}} architecture and progress to other more detailed topics that can be found through the **left menu**.

 <!--more-->